lukasturcani/stk/docs/source/basic_ea_example.rst

 bonds to the lowest possible value across all members of the population.

-We can also compare the first 8 molecules in our initial population
+We can also compare the molecules in the initial population

 .. image:: https://i.imgur.com/uF0LuGK.png

-to the first 8 in the final population
+to those in the final population

 .. image:: https://i.imgur.com/xj8wuVE.png

 where the hydrogen atoms have been left out for clarity.
+Again, the EA obviously managed to reduce the complexity of the molecules as well.

 Next, you can read the intermediate tutorial, which will show you some additional customization options for the EA.